Online advertising in politics

-Based on the hype we hear, you can run your campaign with no volunteers and a staff of only one: a clever twentysomething armed with a Macbook and empowered by the candidate's credit card.
+Based on the hype we hear, you can run your campaign with no volunteers and a staff of only one: a clever twentysomething armed with a Macbook and the candidate's credit card.
 You've probably heard the pitch: He can develop full profiles on everyone in your voter database, based on their browsing history and Facebook data, which will enable you the candidate to reach tens of thousands of voters in the most effective manner ever imagined, by displaying your ads and videos on their browser pages and Facebook views.

 Or so we're told.